blogmarketing/blogmarketing.github.io/_posts/2024-02-20-what-is-schema-markup-seo-benefits.md

 ---
 layout: post
 title: What is schema markup?
 Does schema impact SEO performance in 2024?
-description: Discover the power of schema markup in SEO!
-Uncover what schema markup is and its profound impact on SEO performance in 2024.
-Stay ahead of the curve by understanding how schema markup can enhance your website's visibility and drive organic traffic.
-Explore the latest insights and strategies to leverage schema markup effectively and elevate your SEO game in the ever-evolving digital landscape.
+description: Explore the potency of schema markup in SEO!
+Learn its definition and impact on SEO in 2024.
+Stay ahead by maximizing schema's benefits for boosted visibility and traffic.
 img: /assets/images/post/2024-02-20-what-is-schema-markup-seo-benefits/what-is-schema-markup-seo-benefits.png
 image: /assets/images/post/2024-02-20-what-is-schema-markup-seo-benefits/what-is-schema-markup-seo-benefits.png
 type: 'BlogPosting'